All The Types of Editing Your Book Needs (With Examples)

 Hana laughed.
 “Now is not the time.
 But, yes, ten years later and I love you too.”

-However, if you’re opting to self-publish, then you will need to find your own editors.
-But don’t panic!
-You don’t actually need to hire an editor for each one of the types of editing covered in this article.
+Before telling you where you can find great editors, we want to make it clear that you don’t actually need to hire an editor for each one of the types of editing covered in this article.
 You will find that many editors wear different editorial hats and are competent in doing different types of editing.
 In fact, it’s common for authors to hire only two editors: one in charge of the “big-picture” developmental and structural editing, and the other in charge of copyediting and proofreading.

 Concluding Thoughts